rm-dr/copper/README.md

 ## Arrays in pipelines
 - Some nodes could return multiple elements (music with many covers).
 How should we handle this?
-- Flac node: extract all covers
+- Flac node: extract all covers and send array

 ## "other pipeline" node
 - append to back of job queue, no output